PoC-Consortium/Nogrod/README.md

 # then payout happens
 minimumPayout: 25000000000 # in planck

+# txFee pool pays for a transaction
+poolTxFee: 100000000 # in planck

-# txFee used for transaction in planck
+# txFee every miner has to pay for his own transaction
-txFee: 100000000
+minerTxFee: 50000000 # in planck

 # blocks after blockHeightPayoutDelay will be checked
 # if they were won or not (in order to avoid forks)